TheLastCylon/ecosystem/documentation/buffereds/understanding_queues.md

-# Understanding queues.
+# Understanding buffering.

-Right now, there are two types of queues you can use in Ecosystem.
-They are rather basic in terms of what they do, but they satisfy the 80% use case with respect to queueing.
+Right now, there are two types of buffering you can use in Ecosystem.
+They are rather basic in terms of what they do, but they satisfy the 80% use case with respect to buffered communication.
 Of course, this will be expanded on as development continues.
 Current plans include things like:
 - Ordered sending and receiving,
 - Broadcasting to multiple servers, and